PhilippeNguyen/mtg_draft_bot/README.md

 * Pillow==5.4.1

 ## Setting Up the Data & Training the Bots
-Since the M19 data (from draftsim) and the STX data (from 17Lands) are formatted differently, the procedure for each of them will be slightly different.
+Since the M19 data (from draftsim) and the STX/AFR/MID/VOW data (from 17Lands) are formatted differently, the procedure for each of them will be slightly different.

 ### Pre-Trained Models
 Here are some pre-trained models, if you want to skip the training steps below.